assoyas/TES3MP-Scripts/README.md

 ## Boots of Actually Blinding Speed (BOABS) (v1.1)
 A harmless script that ensures the boots actually blind player, no matter what magicka resist they have (although it is still possible to bypass this if you have access to console).

+## CharClassHelper (v1.0)
+A small library to help handle both pre-defined and custom classes, most importantly - get the percentage of skill's progress.

 ## Cliff Racer Sounds (v1.1)
 A not-so-harmless script that plays a random cliff racer sound at random intervals while a player is in the wilderness.